JonEilers/The_Project/README.md

 * [ ] organize a get together with Ryan, Eric, Shelby to go over script and find ways to improve it
 * [ ] during get together, talk about how to integrate into the DAP
 * [ ] make it user friendly (eg adding the __main__ method and function/classes?)

+Thoughts: apply to MBARI jplace. write a shell script that will take each jplace file, apply the script to it, write the results to an excel sheet, and repeat.
+Results should be name of jplace, associated cog, percent "confidently" placed.
+Also consider writing it so that "depth" is taken into account.